kwmyoo/Intro_AI/linear_programming/README.md

-Implementation of simplex algorithm by providing input to
+(1) Implementation of simplex algorithm using numpy matrix (and vector) functions (2) Mixed Integer Linear Programming (MILP) solver using gurobi